 Kim B. Clark, a University president, taught a principle for learning that applies perfectly for writing as well.
 He says, "In every major there is a Know-Do-Become pattern that applies to that field.
 Deep learning of this kind only comes with diligence on the part of the learner." * He teaches, to reach the next level of … Continue reading Three steps to becoming a published writer

 Once you have your manuscript finished, what next?
 If you don't have an agent, finding places- to submit your work can be overwhelming.
 But you can still submit to publishers without an agent as long as they accept unsolicited manuscripts, like these ones!
 This is a list of publishers who accept unsolicited adult fiction and/or … Continue reading 11 publishers who accept unsolicited adult fiction and non-fiction.

 ... because you're awesome.
 I like free stuff, I'm guessing you like free stuff too?
-So, I'm giving away a free query letter template to all my subscribers.
-Simply click the subscribe button above or the link below, verify your email and then my editable query letter template is yours!
-It works great for cover … Continue reading Free Query / Cover Letter Template for Writers and Authors
+So, I'm giving away a free cover letter template to all my subscribers.
+Simply click the subscribe button above or the link below and tell me where to send your editable cover letter template!
+Click here for: Your FREE Template Just a little … Continue reading Free Cover Letter Template for Writers and Authors

 You've got a manuscript, and it's glorious.
 Now, you just have to find an editor that thinks it's as wonderful as you do.
 How do make your work stand out compared to all the other writing in the slush pile?
 It's your cover letter.
 Cover letters used to make me nervous, not gonna lie, but … Continue reading 5 Cover Letter Tips for Writers to Get You Noticed!